Skip to main content

 Endpoint Discovery

-Before making a call, the agent can discover what endpoints a target app exposes.
-This is especially useful when you don’t remember the exact path or want to see what data an endpoint expects.
+Before making a call, the agent can discover what endpoints a target app exposes — useful when you don’t remember the exact path or want to see what an endpoint expects.
 Ask the agent things like:

 • “What endpoints does the project-management app have?”